OS2bos/os2bos/README.rst

 framework and Django Admin from gunicorn both in development and in production.
 Normally it is not good practice to serve static files from gunicorn for security and performance reasons.
 We use `whitenoise
-<https://pypi.org/project/whitenoise/>`_ most of these concerns and
+<https://pypi.org/project/whitenoise/>`_ to address most of these concerns and
 generally don't expect many users.
 If you still want to serve it from another service, all the files are copied to ``/static`` on container startup.
 This can easily be mounted to a webserver.